What to Know About Herbs and Surgery

 Remember that herbal supplements are not FDA-approved medicines.
 They may have many

 benefits.
-But they aren't as reliable and safe as prescription medicines and over-the-counter
+But they aren't as reliable and safe as prescription and OTC medicines.

 The best advice is to talk with your healthcare provider about all OTC medicines and